Wednesday, January 9, 2013

 Sweet was her singing then, and her heart was beating.[16]

 Tom’s initial drawing to Goldberry is by her song as a river spirit.
-This should not surprise us that Spirit of the Music is in love with Goldberry a spirit of a river.
+This should not surprise us that the Spirit of the Music is in love with Goldberry a spirit of a river.
 Goldberry sings with an echo of the Music of the Ainur and this is why Tom is so utterly obsessed and in love with her.
 So with what we know of Goldberry, the Music in the water, and Tom’s first encounter with her, it becomes clear that again we have a reference to Tom’s intimate relationship with music and indeed the Music of the Ainur.
 Goldberry points us yet again in the direction of seeing Tom as the Spirit of the Music of the Ainur.

 Who is Tom?
 “He Is"

 As we draw near the end of the formulation of this theory it is important to look at how Goldberry and Tom answer when asked who Tom Bombadil is.
 Goldberry is asked first by Frodo and she responds, “He is…He is as you have seen him… he is the Master of wood, water, and hill.”[17]
-The statement that “he is” is one of the major reasons some have suggested Tom is Illuvatar but Tolkien himself rejected this theory.
+The statement that “he is” is one of the major reasons some have suggested Tom is Iluvatar but Tolkien himself rejected this theory in his letters.
 But the fact that Tom’s identity is linked with the idea of existence yet again points us in the direction of the Music.
-While it is true that Illuvatar brought about existence by his power, he nonetheless used the Music of the Ainur as the means through which he created.
+While it is true that Iluvatar brought about existence by his power, he nonetheless used the Music of the Ainur as the means through which he created.
 So when Goldberry says, “He is” we can explain this perfectly by the proposed theory.
 He is the Spirit of the Music which is the means of existence.
 He is much like the Music is.

 The Music explanation also allows us to make sense of him being “Master” yet not owning anything in his realm.
-The Music does not own anything yet it does run through everything and it is Master over all in the sense that it is the creative instrument of Illuvatar.
+The Music does not own anything yet it does run through everything and it is Master over all in the sense that it is the creative instrument of Iluvatar.
 While other theories have a tough time explaining the answer Goldberry gives, there is no such trouble for the theory that Tom Bombadil is an incarnated Spirit of the Music of the Ainur.
 This also explains Tom’s vast almost all knowing knowledge of men, beasts, and nature which he shares with the hobbits while they stay with him.

 Continues here: Answering the 3 Questions